 Epidemiology and causes of acute diarrhea in developed countries

-Epidemiology of viral gastroenteritis in adults
+Epidemiology and pathogenesis of viral gastroenteritis in adults

 Overview of cholera

 The following organizations also provide reliable health information.